The Power and Practice of Intercessory Prayer

-Intercession is praying on behalf of others; intervening before God for those in need of divine mercy and grace with intense earnest prayer, to alter the outcome of what otherwise would have happened (1 Kgs 13:6; Ps 106:23; Jas 5:16).
+Intercession is the sacred act of standing in the gap, praying on behalf of others and intervening before God for those in need of divine mercy and grace.
+It is a powerful spiritual discipline that can alter outcomes through intense, earnest prayer (1 Kgs 13:6; Ps 106:23; Jas 5:16).

 It is asking God to intervene and move in the lives of others